ipaqmaster/vfio/README.md

   This would create br0, create and attach tap0, slave enp4s0 (Host network card) to the bridge, copy the mac of enp4s0 to br0 and dhcp.
 Then make usb and PCI arguments while rebinding the PCI devices to vfio.
 Then start the machine with half of your host's memory and all of the CPU threads.

   This example regex sees my SteelSeries mouse, AT2020 USB Microphone/DAC, My Ducky usb keyboard (Holtek chipset) and any attached Xbox controllers/receivers it sees during this run.
 They all go to the Windows guest during runtime.

+## Anything else?

+I got this working on my beloved Sabertooth X79 with a 3930k Intel CPU and have since upgaded to an Aorus x570 Motherboard and a Ryzen 9 3900X AMD CPU.
+Glad I put the time into it to automate most of the annoying steps.